Diversity of emergent dynamics in competitive threshold-linear networks: Proofs

 Next, we show by contradiction that the network has no fixed points supported on a single node (i.e., there is no winner-take-all behavior).
-Suppose $x^*$ is a fixed point supported on node $i$, with $x_i^*>0$ and $x_j^* = 0$ for all $j \neq i$, and recall that $W_{ii} = 0$.
+Suppose $x^*$ is a fixed point supported on node $i$, so that $x_i^*>0$ and $x_j^* = 0$ for all $j \neq i$, and recall that $W_{ii} = 0$.
 It follows that